ethereum/portal-blog/pages/posts/roadmap-2024.md

 ## Risks for 2024

-Potential hurdles or challenges that would prevent our team from completing our priorities
+Potential hurdles or challenges that would prevent our team from completing our priorities include:

-1) **Integration risks**
-- **Risk 1** it is possible that we have overestimated the demand for Portal Network infrastructure.
+- **Risk 1**: It is possible that we have overestimated the demand for Portal Network.
 We do not expect this to be true because we have explicitly surveyed client and app teams and we sense that there is pent up enthusiasm for the benefits Portal Network confers.

     **Mitigation**: - If it turns out we have overestimated demand for History, State or Beacon data we will reconnect with client and app teams to explain the benefits in more detail, and also put additional effort into public-facing communications including more frequent blog posts and articles.
 We will also focus on revisiting fundamental concepts such as "don't trust, verify" and the problems with relying on centralized RPC providers.

-2) **Implementation risks**
-- what is the worst case scenario if we ship history, state or beacon networks with bugs?
-- how are we going to mitigate those risks
-- what if one client lags the others and can't make feature parity?
-- how could someone attack the Portal Network, and how can we protect it?

-1) **Technical complexity**

-- Portal is shipping new technology without good historical analogs.
+- **Risk 2** Portal is shipping new technology without good historical analogs, meaning there is implementation risk.
 Each client is complex and navigating uncharted territory.

-- Mitigation includes Portal hive, fuzz testing etc
+    **Mitigation**: We are putting substantial effort into our monitoring and testing infrastructure, including PortalHive for cross-client testing.

+- **Risk 3** Clients do not advance at similar rates and lose cross-client feature parity

+    **Mitigation**: We have automated interoperability testing, weekly all-hands sync calls and async communications through Discord that allow us to keep up to date with each client's progress and avoid any one client team becoming siloed.
+It is possible to reorganize elements of the roadmap and reallocate some resources to if necessary.

 ## Summary